Payment Processing & Finance

 - Developing policies and best practices for monitoring and managing risk with merchants

-- Compliance with financial and consumer protection regulations
+- Compliance with financial and consumer protection regulations, including the Payment Card Industry Data Security Standards (PCI DSS) requirements

 - Defense of banks and payment processors in matters relating to merchants, reserve accounts, and third party claims